-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position and results of operations of the Southwest Clean Air Agency, for the year ended June 30, 2004, on the basis of accounting described in Note 1.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position and results of operations of the Southwest Clean Air Agency, for the year ended June 30, 2005, on the basis of accounting described in Note 1.

-In accordance with Government Auditing Standards in the United States of America, we will issue our report on our consideration of the Agency's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grants.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of our audit.
+In accordance with Government Auditing Standards, we have also issued our report on our consideration of the Agency's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.

 Our audit was performed for the purpose of forming an opinion on the financial statements taken as a whole.
-The accompanying Schedule of Expenditures of Federal Financial Assistance is presented for purposes of additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
-The accompanying Schedule of State Financial Assistance is also presented for purposes of additional analysis.
-These supplemental schedules are not a required part of the financial statement but are supplementary information required by the prescribed BARS manual.
-Such supplemental information has been subjected to the auditing procedures applied in the audit of the financial statements and, in our opinion, is fairly presented, in all material respects, in relation to the financial statements taken as a whole.
+The accompanying Schedule of Expenditures of Federal Awards is presented for purposes of additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+This schedule is not a required part of the financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the financial statements and, in our opinion, is fairly stated, in all material respects, in relation to the financial statements taken as a whole.